caleblevy/astro121-radio-lab/lab-digital/README.md

     Flags:
         -h: Print this help message and exit.
         -i: Input filename (required).
+        -n: Number of cycles of the input wave to plot.
         -N: Number of samples to use.
         -o: Output filename base.
         -p: Percentage of the signal to use.